 Histograms are used to analyze continuous or variable data that is finite in nature or comes from population sampling.
 Histograms help Six Sigma experts understand how the spread, or distribution, of the data is shaped and where the center of that data might be.
 The center is the average or middle of the data spread, though the mean or median values aren't always located at the center of a histogram.
-A histogram also shows the range of the data set.
+A histogram also shows the range of the data - the variation between the highest value of the data set and the lowest value of the data set.
 Finally, the histogram's shape provides information about where the data is concentrated.